-Fake News!
-It was the phrase of last year!
-Content being spread across the internet that has provided inaccurate accounts on world events as well as click bait stories that have likely spread panic and gossip around the world.
+Fake news: It was the phrase of last year!
+Fake news is content being spread across the internet that has provided inaccurate accounts on world events as well as click bait stories that have likely spread panic and gossip around the world.

-The CIGI-Ipsos Global Survey reported that in 2019, 86% of international users have fallen for Fake News with 35% of those surveyed indicating that they believed that most of the Fake News came from the United States of America.
+The CIGI-Ipsos Global Survey reported that in 2019, 86% of international users have fallen for fake news with 35% of stating they believed that most of the fake news came from the United States.

-The Covid-19 Pandemic presents us with uncertain times and social media can, has, and will play a part in the information being distributed to our communities.
+The Covid-19 Pandemic presents us with uncertain times and social media can, has, and will continue to play a part in the information being distributed in our communities.

 So, it’s more important than ever to ensure that the news and social content you’re sharing, and reading is factual and not fake.

-There are several ways that Fake News is communicated to the public, propaganda messaging, biased news stories, click bait or misleading headlines are just a few ways that readers have been ‘engaged’ and have then shared the content to their followers.
+There are several ways that fake news is communicated to the public: propaganda messaging, biased news stories, click bait or misleading headlines are just a few ways that readers have been ‘engaged’ and then motivated to share the content to their followers.

 Firstly, its recommended that any news you get should be from trusted sources, if you want to share news with your followers, friends or local community (through community Facebook groups) you can do that directly from the website of your chosen news outlet.

-If you are sharing news from a social media source, always check for a blue verification tick (found next to their account name) on the account as well as ensuring you’ve read the full article before you do so.
+If you are sharing news from a social media source, always check for a blue verification tick (found next to their account name) on the account and make sure you’ve read the full article before you do so.

-If an article is shared to your feed from a friend, you can check if its genuine by asking yourself the following questions:
+When you see an article shared to your feed, you can check if it’s genuine by asking these questions:

-If your checks show you that the article or content is Fake News, please be responsible and report it to the platform.
-It would also be worthwhile leaving a friendly comment to the person who shared it, letting them know that.
+If your checks show you that the article or content is fake news, please be responsible and report it to the platform.
+It’s also worthwhile to leave a friendly comment to the person who shared it, letting them know why you’ve reported it.